Population B + C · Inside the system

 Find the list of services.
 Each service should be named specifically — the type of service, how often, and approximately when.
 A schedule that says "services as agreed from time to time" is not specific enough.
 Ask for it to be updated before you sign.

-What to Do If You've Already Signed
+What Should You Do If You've Already Signed?

 If the agreement contains a prohibited clause